-Trump ally Roger Stone says jurors biased; wants new trial
+Stone judge calls back jurors to address misconduct claims

-WASHINGTON (AP) — A federal judge heard arguments Tuesday on whether to grant Trump ally Roger Stone a new trial based on his claims of juror bias in the trial that led to his conviction and sentencing on charges related to the Russia investigation.
+WASHINGTON (AP) — A federal judge on Tuesday brought in nearly all members of the jury that convicted Trump ally Roger Stone on charges related to the Russia investigation in order to answer questions on allegations of juror misconduct.

-The hearing was initially sealed, but U.S. District Court Judge Amy Berman Jackson agreed to open it as long as there was no identification of jurors who could potentially testify.
-Stone asked for a new trial Feb.
-14 after a previous request had been denied.
+The revelation by U.S. District Court Judge Amy Berman Jackson was another highly unusual twist in the Stone saga, which has included a barrage of tweets from President Donald Trump, threats by the attorney general to quit and the departure of the entire prosecution team following Justice Department leadership’s decision to back off its sentencing request.

+Stone has claimed the jury forewoman was biased and requested a new trial; his first such request was denied.

-Following the verdict, one juror wrote an op-ed for The Washington Post, explaining why he felt they were right to convict.
+After Stone was convicted in November, one juror wrote an op-ed for The Washington Post, explaining why he felt they were right to convict.
 And the forewoman spoke about the case in a Facebook post.

-During a trial, jurors are not allowed to read about the case or speak about it to anyone, but after their verdict is rendered, they are released from duty and can speak publicly if they wish.

-Jackson said jurors in the case had faced harassment even before they commented, and she worried for their continued safety.
+Jackson said jurors had faced harassment even before they commented, and she worried for their continued safety.
 She detailed comments about jurors made by Trump in tweets, by Fox News commentator and Trump supporter Tucker Carlson and right-wing conspiracy theorist Alex Jones.

+The hearing was initially sealed, but Jackson agreed to open it as long as there was no identification of jurors who would testify.

-“I think it’s without question then, that this is a highly publicized case in a highly polarized political climate in which the president himself has shone a spotlight on the jury,” she said.
+“I think it’s without question then that this is a highly publicized case in a highly polarized political climate in which the president himself has shone a spotlight on the jury,” she said.
 “Individuals who are angry about Mr. Stone’s conviction may choose to take it out on them personally.”

 Stone’s lawyers said they feel they were misled by the forewoman, even though they had her jury questionnaire and had a hired a jury consultant — who they said did no Google searches on potential jurors before the trial.
 They pointed to articles she sent online in posts made before the trial on Trump lawyer Michael Cohen, and other posts on the Russia investigation.
 Jackson asked why the posts suggest she misled them.